-Physical estimates of oil and gas production are available from the Oil and Gas Authority.
+Physical estimates of oil and gas production are available from the Oil and Gas Authority (OGA).
 Coal production statistics are available from the Department for Business, Energy and Industrial Strategy (BEIS) Digest of UK Energy Statistics (DUKES).

 Monetary estimates of oil and gas are based on the methodology published by the ONS in June 2013, following a "residual value" resource rent approach calculated from the SIC subdivision class: Extraction of crude petroleum and natural gas (SIC 06).
-Production statistics are combined with oil and gas price data supplied by the Oil and Gas Authority to calculate income.
-Deductions are then made for operating expenditure, from the Oil and Gas Authority, and user costs of produced assets, from Office for National Statistics capital stocks data.
+Production statistics are combined with oil and gas price data supplied by OGA to calculate income.
+Deductions are then made for operating expenditure, from OGA, and user costs of produced assets, from ONS capital stocks data.